nodejs/diagnostics/documentation/profiling/step2/using_linux_perf.md

 ....
 ```

-It's quite hard to get insights from this raw file and is a common sense to generate flamegraphs for a better visualization.
+The raw output can be a bit hard to understand so typically the raw file is used to generate flamegraphs for a better visualization.

 ![Example nodejs flamegraph](https://user-images.githubusercontent.com/26234614/129488674-8fc80fd5-549e-4a80-8ce2-2ba6be20f8e8.png)

 To generate a flamegraph from this result, follow [this tutorial](https://nodejs.org/en/docs/guides/diagnostics-flamegraph/#create-a-flame-graph-with-system-perf-tools) from step 6.

-Althought, `perf` output is not a node specific tool, it might have issues with how JavaScript code is optimized in Node.js.
+Because `perf` output is not a Node.js specific tool, it might have issues with how JavaScript code is optimized in Node.js.
 See [perf output issues](https://nodejs.org/en/docs/guides/diagnostics-flamegraph/#perf-output-issues) for a futher reference.

 ## Useful Links